 - 1 location offsite

-Using cloud for your backups to meet the offsite and multiple media criteria is simple.
-You can use tools like Veeam’s Cloud Connect to push new or existing backups or replicas to your chosen cloud partner.
+Using cloud platforms for backups to meet the offsite and multiple media criteria is simple.
+You can use tools like Veeam’s Cloud Connect to push new or existing backups to your chosen cloud partner.

 In addition to full servers, files, and databases, data for cloud applications such as Microsoft 365 can now be backed up to the cloud – often to low-cost object storage for archival purposes.
 For example, Microsoft retains SharePoint data for only 93 days by default.
 Veeam, or other backup software, can use Office 365 backup to push the data to cloud partners and protect data for as long as necessary.